oVirt/ovirt-site/source/documentation/gluster-hyperconverged/chap-Troubleshooting.html.md

 title: Troubleshooting
 ---

-# Chapter 3: Troubleshooting
+# Chapter: Troubleshooting

-## Troubleshooting issue with gluster storage
+## Troubleshooting issues with gluster storage

 * Check if the gluster volume is online and available by running `gluster volume status <volumename>`